All Products

 string

-The suggestion for security protection.
+The security suggestion.
 Valid values:

 • SwitchBlock: The current protection rule is in Alert mode.
 To ensure business security, switch to Block mode.
 Before you switch, check for false positives.